 7. Panasonic Lumix FZ1000 II

 Although the sensor and lens are the same, the unit is smaller and has a more powerful battery.
-The added expense of the FZ1000 II is well worth it if you are looking for the little bit more.
+The added expense of the FZ1000 II is well worth it if you are looking for a little bit more.

 8. Panasonic Lumix DMC-FZ300